 The smartphone is the most popular device used to access our website at 60.3% (54% in 2022), followed by Desktop at 33.3% (36% in 2022) and then Tablets at 3.3% (3% in 2022).
-Ireland accounted for 76% of our website visitors in 2023.

 We have a team of volunteer bloggers who write about their own personal experiences of living with MS. We share these blogs on our website and promote them through social media to signpost our members to this resource.
 This continues to be an excellent way to drive traffic to our website.